-Adding further complication, the U.S. government, which has been a major player in funding for largescale CPS, has been forced to cut back significantly on research and development due to the fiscal constraints arising from sequestration.
-Winston Churchill is attributed to the quote, "Gentleman, we've run out of money-it's time to start thinking," which serves as an accurate metaphor for what is happening in ultra-large-scale CPS domains today.
+Adding further complication, the U.S. government, which has been a major player in funding for large-scale CPS, has been forced to cut back significantly on research and development due to the fiscal constraints arising from sequestration.
+The following quote is attributed to Winston Churchill: "Gentleman, we've run out of money-it's time to start thinking," which serves as an accurate metaphor for what is happening in ultra-large-scale CPS domains today.